west santa ana branch corridor

 Savings: Over $1 Billion

-Why should we add another train when we already have Light and Heavy Rail?
+Why add another train technology when we already have Light and Heavy Rail?
 Because...

 In the beginning, there was the Orangeline Development Authority.
 Their goal was to create a high speed, grade separated maglev corridor from Artesia to Santa Clarita by way of Union Station.
 They were looking at Magnetic levitation as the technology of choice and soon found out it was far too expensive for them.
 Then came Eco-Rapid Transit.
 With the Gateway cities main goal to get a rail line, they soon settled for having light rail abandoning their friends in Glendale, Burbank and Santa Clarita.
 What we are now finding is that grade separating light rail in downtown LA is becoming a costly proposition.
 With Little Tokyo becoming tired of the constant construction of rail through their community, Metro is looking to find another way into Union and may possibly abandon the Union Station Terminus altogether.